 Here is a great video that explains the main differences between DSLRs and Astrocameras, hopefully, this will help you make your choice and help you understand that both have their positives and negatives.

-I hope this page has given you some insight into which cameras are the best for astrophotography and I wish you success on your Astro imagery journey!
+I hope this page has given you some insight into which is the best camera for astrophotography and I wish you success on your Astro imagery journey!